 Do not lose your prudence.
 You are, after all, a tourist in a foreign land.
 Spain is safe, but it helps to be alert.

-to help ensure your family's safety.
+Purchase travel insurance or travel medical insurance to help ensure your family's safety.
 Enter some basic information about your trip, compare your options, and select the plan that best meets the needs of your destination, budget, and itinerary.